MomentumData/VOICE-Vitiligo-Database/README.md

 ## Age of Vitiligo Onset

 Age of onset is self-reported by individuals attending the clinic based on when symptoms of vitiligo first appeared.
-The distribution of ages aligns closely with that observed by Jin et al., where distinct haplotypes were found to be associated with early- and late-onset vitiligo.
-Here we see an early-onset peak at 8.86 years, and late-onset peak at 35.24.
+The distribution of ages aligns closely with that observed by Jin et al.<sup>[2]</sup>, where distinct haplotypes were found to be associated with early- and late-onset vitiligo.
+Here we see an early-onset peak at 8.86 years, and late-onset peak at 35.24 years.

 ![Bimodal Age of Onset in VOICE Vitiligo Dataset](Media/BimodalAgeOfOnset.png)